-The second investigation involves one large national firm that lost more than $400,000 in less than 12 months to a single fraudulent office supply dealer, and finally a third investigation which involved mass mailing of fraudulent invoices, of less than a $1,000 each, to businesses across the country.
-In this third case, the mass mailing were costing the subject up to $40,000 per mailing for envelopes, invoices and postage, but he was receiving hundreds of thousands of dollars in returns from companies paying for a product they had never requested.
+The second investigation involves one large national firm that lost more than $400,000 in less than 12 months to a single fraudulent office supply dealer, and finally, a third investigation involved the mass mailing of fraudulent invoices, of less than $1,000 each, to businesses across the country.
+In this third case, the mass mailing was costing the subject up to $40,000 per mailing for envelopes, invoices, and postage, but he was receiving hundreds of thousands of dollars in returns from companies paying for a product they had never requested.

 - As part of the scheme once a victim company is on the hook the subjects repeatedly make sales pushing prices up.